-PROC OPTNET statements are divided into three main categories: the PROC statement, the data input statements, and the algorithm statements.
+PROC OPTNET statements are divided into four main categories: the PROC statement, the data input statements, the algorithm statements, and the PERFORMANCE statement.
 The PROC statement invokes the procedure and sets option values that are used across multiple algorithms.
-The data input statements control the names of the variables that

-PROC OPTNET expects in the data input.
+The data input statements control the names of the variables that PROC OPTNET expects in the data input.
 The algorithm statements determine which algorithms are run and set options for each individual algorithm.
+The PERFORMANCE statement specifies performance options for multithreaded computing.

-The section "Functional Summary" on page 13 provides a quick reference for each of the options for each statement.
+The section "Functional Summary" on page 9 provides a quick reference for each of the options for each statement.
 Each statement is then described in more detail in its own section; the PROC OPTNET statement is described first, and sections that describe all other statements are presented in alphabetical order.